Singapore makes room for allotment gardens as urban farming takes root

 With some 5.6 million people in an area three-fifths the size of New York City, land is at a premium in Singapore.

-Yet it has among the most green cover of urban centres - 66 square metres per person, compared to New York City’s 23.1 sq metres, according to a Siemens-sponsored Green City Index.
+Yet it has among the most green cover of urban centers - 66 square meters per person, compared to New York City’s 23.1 sq meters, according to a Siemens-sponsored Green City Index.

-More than 36,000 Singaporeans are part of the Community in Bloom programme, tending to 1,300 gardens in housing estates, schools and organisations, according to officials.
+More than 36,000 Singaporeans are part of the Community in Bloom program, tending to 1,300 gardens in housing estates, schools and organizations, according to officials.

-More of them now grow edibles such as vegetables and herbs, said Bjorn Low, co-founder of Edible Garden City, a social enterprise that designs such gardens in under-utilised spaces.
+More of them now grow edibles such as vegetables and herbs, said Bjorn Low, co-founder of Edible Garden City, a social enterprise that designs such gardens in underutilized spaces.

 “Allotment gardens and community gardens give the public the ability to become more food independent.
 It is important to engage the community to help Singapore become more food secure,” Low said.